habibaraab/backend-tasks-with-springboot1/Task4/README.md

 Create a system to manage categories, products, and orders with order items.

 ### Requirements
-1. Use a web framework (e.g., Express for Node.js, Flask for Python).
+1. Use a web framework (springBoot).
 2. Implement the following endpoints for categories:
    - `POST /categories`: Create a new category.
    - `GET /categories`: Retrieve a list of all categories.